The Medium/Gianni Schicchi

 Gianni Schicchi Cast

-She is thrilled to perform the role of Princess Ida in Manhattan School of Music’s upcoming UGOT production of Gilbert and Sullivan’s Princess Ida: the Glow Up this spring, as well as the role of Lauretta in Puccini’s Gianni Schicchi with the Chicago Summer Opera this summer.
+Her most recent performance was in the role of Princess Ida in Manhattan School of Music’s Undergraduate Opera Theatre mainstage production of Gilbert and Sullivan’s Princess Ida: the Glow Up in May.
+Daisy is thrilled to sing the role of Lauretta in Puccini’s Gianni Schicchi with the Chicago Summer Opera this summer!

 Tatum Murphy is an incoming sophomore at Drake University in Iowa, studying for her BM in Vocal Performance.
 She has been studying under Dr. Ann Cravero for the past three years who has been a great teacher and mentor as she continues learning.
 Tatum debuted her first opera role as a mezzo-soprano in the chorus of Die Zauberflote at Drake University, but she has many musical theater credits: most recently, Betty Haynes in White Christmas, Sr. Mary Roberts in Sister Act, and Ursula in The Little Mermaid.